rntrapnell/Starbucks-Capstone/README.md

 Aside from the motivation of wanting to complete the capstone project for the Udacity Data Science Nano degree, I chose to work on this project because I enjoy working on business problems.

+Problem and solution

+The goal of the project is to assign which customers should receive which offers based upon demographic data.
+The offers contain various thresholds of money spent (how much must be spent to receive the reward) and varying rewards as well.

+Beyond that and the demographic data, all we have is the time series data.
+We have no information on why each offer was sent and no direct method for evaluating which offers worked.

+The eventual solution involved multiple steps and machine learning approaches.
+Briefly outlined the solution used was:

+1)Pull data from influence periods and label transactions as influenced for time series analysis.
+2)Find offer completions not recorded as influenced because they were unviewed.
+3)Create 'No' labels based on these.
+4)Cluster the customer data with K Means.
+5)Run Facebook's Prophet forecasting on  the clusters.
+6)Pull effect data from the Prophet forecast to create more labels.
+7)Train and test a RandomForestClassifier on the labels to create a model that can predict whether we would want a customer to receive an offer.

+The final classifier was able to predict labels with around 70-80% (and sometimes up to 85%) precision.

+For more about the development of the solution and the final result check out the blog post about it <a href=https://medium.com/@rntrapnell/predicting-customer-behavior-with-starbucks-data-351312682e2b>here</a>

 Files in the repo

 Starbucks_Capstone_notebook.ipynb - this is the main notebook where work was done starting out.
 It includes a function that generates labels on the dataset and a classifier that tries to fit on the dataset and predict.
 There are two versions.
 One on the master branch and one in the branch 'ult-wide'